vermin/wazn-alpha/README.i18n.md

 WAZN command line tools can be translated in various languages.
 If you wish to contribute and need help/support, feel free to contact us.

-In order to use the same translation workflow as the [WAZN](https://github.com/vermin/WAZN), they use Qt Linguist translation files.
+In order to use the same translation workflow as the [WAZN](https://github.com/Project-WAZN/WAZN) use Qt Linguist translation files.

 ### Tools for translators